 The surgical correction, called otoplasty, is performed by making a small incision behind the ears and by using sutures (also known as stitches) to reshape ear cartilage.

-The first stage involves transferring the cartilage portion of a number of ribs to replace the missing ear cartilage.
+In the first stage, surgeons use cartilage from your child’s ribs to replace the missing ear cartilage.
 The additional stages of lobule transposition, ear elevation and reconstruction are usually completed within the following six to 12 months.

 Children's Hospital Colorado partners with NRC Health to gather star ratings and reviews from patients, residents and family survey data.